+Here’s how to become a surgical assistant.
 In most cases, you must have successfully passed the Certified Surgical Technologist (CST) exam conducted by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 Your next step is to enter an approved, certified surgical assistant program.
 However, it’s possible admissions requirements will include some or all of the following:

 - Experience in an operating room completed within the last 3-5 years.

 - Documentation of a current healthcare provider CPR certification.

 - Specific science-based course work such as microbiology taken within the last 7 years.

 After fulfilling these requirements, chances are you can complete a surgical assistant program in 12-24 months.
 With your degree in hand, you will then be eligible to take the Certified Surgical Assistant (CSA) exam.

 In some cases, active military surgical training can be considered instead of a more traditional education.

 With an appropriate training foundation, there are several ways to becoming a Certified Surgical Assistant (CSA).
 Each method creates your eligibility to take the certification exam.

 The National Commission for the Certification of Surgical Assistants (NCCSA) administers the Certified Surgical Assistant credential.